1. Thirty-One Percent of Fatal Accidents Involve Alcohol

 According to a report by the National Highway Traffic Safety Administration, someone died in an accident in the United States every 16 minutes in 2017.
 Ninety-two people died every day.

 Were you in an accident?
 Get legal help at Reyes, Browne, & Reilley

 An attorney can be a key aspect of getting a fair settlement following an accident.
-And a lawyer can help you pursue a lawsuit if an insurance company does not offer a sufficient settlement.
-At Reyes, Brown & Reilley, our Dallas car accident attorneys can help you.
+A lawyer can help you pursue a lawsuit if an insurance company does not offer a sufficient settlement.
+At Reyes Browne Reilley, our Dallas car accident attorneys can help you.
 Call us today at 214-526-7900.